schiffma/permutations/README.md

 The extension was created with Visual Studio Community 2019 and tested with DB Browser for SQLite Version 3.12.2 on Windows 10.

-The persistent creation of 10! = 3628800 rows will take  approximately 1s on a modern Intel Core i7 processor based system with SSD.
+The persistent creation of 10! = 3628800 rows will take  approximately 1s query execution time on a modern Intel Core i7 processor based system with SSD.

 CREATE TABLE perm10 AS SELECT * FROM permutations('abcdefghij');